-In Senegal, HI works for an inclusive, sustainable and equitable society that improves the quality of life of vulnerable people, including people with disabilities.
+Humanity & Inclusion works to develop an inclusive, sustainable and fair society which improves the quality of life of vulnerable people, including people with disabilities.

 Actions in process

-- Ensuring that all children with disabilities can attend school and be included in the community
+- Ensuring all children with disabilities can attend school and are part of the community

-- Enabling professional inclusion of adults with disabilities in the workplace.
+- Enable the inclusion of adults with disabilities in the workplace

-- Supporting the improvement of rehabilitation services alongside physiotherapy associations
+- Helping to improve rehabilitation services alongside physiotherapy organisations

-- Including people with disabilities in the fight against HIV.
+- Including people with disabilities in HIV control

 Situation of the country

-Senegal is a key economic power in West Africa but its wealth is very unevenly distributed.
-A total of 45.1% of the country's population lives in extreme poverty and people with disabilities represent a large proportion of this group.
-Furthermore, in the south of the country, in Casamance, the population still lives with the threat of anti-personnel landmines.
+Senegal is a major economic power in West Africa, but its wealth is very unevenly distributed.
+A substantial percentage of the country's population lives in a situation of extreme poverty and people with disabilities are highly represented in this category.
+Furthermore, in the south of the country, in Casamance, the population still lives under the threat of anti-personnel landmines.